li-emily/Final_Project/README.md

 * The random forest model would fit the parameters needed to predict a binary outcome.

 **Our Model at Work**
 ![Image](Resources/Image.png)

+## Challenges and Recommendations

+* Many of our datasets were difficult to clean and did not merge properly with other datasets.
+Next time, we would use datasets that were more clean to start with.
+* When it came to creating our dashboard, some of our files were too large to work with when building the html page.
+In the future, we would decrease the size of the file and pare down the data prior to building the html page.
+* We had such a large breadth of data from the CDC, so it was hard to tell what was really relevant to our predictive model.
+In the future, we would try to have a clearer vision of what data is necessary.

 ## Technology Used:
 We used an array of software and analytic tools to complete our project.
 These resources are depicted and elaborated upon in the link below: